validatedpatterns-demos/quarkuscoffeeshop-web/README.md

 The settings are not currently persisted across restarts so they will have to be recreated each time "docker-compose up" is run

-## Packaging the native application
+## Containerizing the application (OPTIONAL)

+Quarkus applications contain all the files needed to containerize the application yourself (you don't have to do this to run the app):

 ```shell
 ./mvnw clean package -Pnative -Dquarkus.native.container-build=true